BarisGc/notes-app/README.md

 - To practice React-Bootstrap
 - To practice Moment.js
 ### Notes:
 - The site is ready for integration testing but in the future, some styles may be updated, "loading" & "error" components will be prepared and the code may be revised to increase readability
+- Footer component will be added, soon.
 ### Frameworks/Libraries:
 - React, React-Redux, Redux-Toolkit, React-Bootstrap, Momentjs
 ### Storage: